 The food waste would be cooked up and on top of the tanks there would be a layer of oil and fat.
 This oil would be skimmed off and barrelled up and sold.

 The first lorry, trading then as R.Howell & Sons

 Eventually the pig farming came to an end, due to European competition & modern intensive farming methods.
 Leslie and Peter Howell (my father and grandfather) decided to pursue further into the oil markets, collecting oils and fats directly from caterers.The oils and fats were melted down in our processing plant near Windsor and sold by bulk tanker to Harris and Tobias commodity traders for animal feeds.

 Our first processing plant in the late 80’s

 2001 Full ban of oils, fats and food waste in animal feeds

 CATER OILS TODAY

-It took a few years for the waste oil markets to recover, but eventually bio diesel became economically viable to produce from vegetable based oils and fats and created demand once again for this waste product.
+Following the ban on fats and oils in animal feed, it took a few years for the waste oil markets to recover.
+However, we continued and eventually biodiesel became economically viable to produce from vegetable based oils and fats.
+We became experts in cooking oil disposal and were able to meet the demand once again for this waste product.